lsprangers/lsprangers.github.io/docs/transformer_and_llm/ATTENTION.md

 4. **Training**:
    - The model is trained using [cross-entropy loss](/docs/training_and_learning/LOSS_FUNCTIONS.md#cross-entropy) and [KL divergence](/docs/training_and_learning/LOSS_FUNCTIONS.md#kl-divergence), with each token in the output sequence contributing to the loss.
 ![EncoderDecoder Output](./images/encoder_decoder_output.png)

+## Vision Transformers (ViT)
+In using transformers for vision, the overall architecture is largely the same - flattening structure out and using augmention for new examples and then doing self-supervised "fill in the blank" for training

+All changes are relatively minor:
+- ***Input***:
+   - *Text*: Input is a sequence of tokens
+   - *Vision*: Input is an image split into fixed size patches `16x16`
+      - Each patch gets flattened and linearly projected to form a "patch embedding" similar to static word embeddings
+      - `[CLS]` token used for classification tasks
+- ***Positional Encoding***:
+   - *Text*: Added to token embeddings to encode word order
+   - *Vision*: Added to patch embeddings to encode spatial information of each patch in the image
+- ***Objective***:
+   - *Text*: Predict the next word (causal), fill in the blank, or generate a sequence (translation / summarization)
+   - *Vision*: Usually image classification, or can also be segmentation, detection, or masked patch prediction (fill in the blank)
+- ***Architecture***: Basically the same without any major overhauls
+- ***Self Supervision***:
+   - *Text*: Fill in the blank, next sentence prediction
+   - *Vision*: Fill in the blank (patch), or pixel reconstruction which aims to recreate the original image from corrupted or downsampled versions